How do I get insurance for making deliveries if I'm borrowing a car?

 A non-owners insurance policy provides liability coverage for drivers who don't own a car.
 However, if the vehicles aren't insured and registered by your mother-in-law, you are still not going to be legal on Colorado roads.

-As for making deliveries, you will need a personal policy that also covers your business-use.
-See more info about that here.
-You are going to find most of the smaller and low budget insurance companies will not cover commercial use of the vehicle.
+As for making deliveries, you will need a personal policy that also covers your business use.
+See more info about that on our guide to car insurance for delivery drivers.
+You are going to find most of the smaller and low-budget insurance companies will not cover commercial use of the vehicle.
 If your mother-in-law has the vehicles insured, I would check to see if business-use coverage can be added and what their rules are for delivery services like Instacart.